Atara Biotherapeutics (ATRA) Received its Third Buy in a Row

-After Canaccord Genuity and Mizuho Securities gave Atara Biotherapeutics (NASDAQ: ATRA) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
-Analyst Phil Nadeau maintained a Buy rating on Atara Biotherapeutics today.
-The company’s shares closed last Monday at $11.43, close to its 52-week low of $10.18.
+After Mizuho Securities and William Blair gave Atara Biotherapeutics (NASDAQ: ATRA) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
+Analyst John Newman maintained a Buy rating on Atara Biotherapeutics today and set a price target of $70.00.
+The company’s shares closed last Monday at $13.08, close to its 52-week low of $10.18.

-According to TipRanks.com, Nadeau is a 4-star analyst with an average return of 5.2% and a 48.3% success rate.
-Nadeau covers the Healthcare sector, focusing on stocks such as Phasebio Pharmaceuticals, Alexion Pharmaceuticals, and BioMarin Pharmaceutical.
+According to TipRanks.com, Newman is a 5-star analyst with an average return of 14.2% and a 43.5% success rate.
+Newman covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Hutchison China MediTech, and Allogene Therapeutics.

-Atara Biotherapeutics has an analyst consensus of Strong Buy, with a price target consensus of $56.50, implying a 437.1% upside from current levels.
-In a report issued on February 18, Canaccord Genuity also maintained a Buy rating on the stock with a $70.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Atara Biotherapeutics with a $56.50 average price target, representing a 361.2% upside.
+In a report issued on February 21, Mizuho Securities also maintained a Buy rating on the stock with a $43.00 price target.

 See today’s analyst top recommended stocks >>